winstonpuckett/ExtendedIPO/README.md

 # Library

 The library associated with Extended IPO lines up seamlessly with the descriptions above.
-There are four interfaces and a class.
-Each designed to allow you to incorporate Extended IPO into your entry points for user flow.
+There are four interfaces, each designed to allow you to incorporate Extended IPO into your entry points for user flow.

 ## Interfaces:
 - IQueryer is designed for a situation where you receive user input and relay back all the data that function will need to run.
 As such, it is designed to take in type T and return type U.